 Oh Wonder is an up-and-coming force to be reckoned with in the world of music.
 I was luckily introduced to them about a year and a half ago by my boyfriend, who shares similar music taste with me.
-I had the pleasure of seeing them open for Halsey last summer, and these two are no joke – they put on a fantastic and immersive live show.
+I had the pleasure of seeing them open for Halsey in Toronto last summer, and these two are no joke – they put on a fantastic and immersive live show.
 The duo’s soft voices combined with songs ranging from upbeat and light tunes, to sweet love professions, to thoughtful musical commentary on unique topics is intoxicating, and I have never found a song of theirs I do not love.
 This year is when they will be releasing their second album, and Ultralife is the title track.
 The fun, upbeat tune encompasses everything that is great about the duo – and if you’re like me, it’ll have you dancing around your room without even realizing it.

 2. Wet – Don’t Wanna Be Your Girl

 If you’re a fan of atmospheric, electronic songs layered with a gorgeous voice, you’ll love this one.
 Wet is one of my newest artist discoveries.
 Their music, vocalized by the female in the trio, has that perfect, atmospheric, chilled-out feel that works as an amazing rainy-day soundtrack.
 Don’t Wanna Be Your Girl is the song that I first heard from Wet (thanks to my Spotify Daily Mix playlist), and holds that special place that all such songs do when you discover a new artist.
 I highly encourage giving it a listen, along with the rest of their music.